 Access Salford

-Access Salford is a colleague network for disability, chronic illness, and neurodiversity.
-Members meet regularly in-person and online and are dedicated to making Salford a more equitable place for disabled, chronically ill, and neurodivergent people.
-The network is open to disabled colleagues, carers and allies who are passionate about promoting a positive culture of inclusion.
-If you're a member of staff and interested in joining the Access Salford, please get in touch by emailing AccessSalford@salford.ac.uk
+Access Salford is a colleague network for disabled colleagues.
+It’s a safe space where members regularly meet in-person and online to share their experiences and discuss how we can make Salford more inclusive for disabled individuals on campus.
+The network is open to disabled colleagues, careers, and allies who are passionate about promoting a positive culture of inclusion.
+If you’re a member of staff interested in joining, please get in touch by emailing accessaalford@salford.ac.uk

 We asked members of Access Salford what Disability Pride meant to them.
 Here’s what they said: